Jesus' Resurrection Sunday School Lesson for Kids -

 How did Jesus come back to life?
 (After Jesus died, God brought Him back to life.)

-Closing PrayerFather God, we praise You for bringing Jesus back to life and for promising to raise us again one day.
-Help us always to believe in You so that we’ll be ready when Jesus returns one day.
+Closing PrayerFather God, we thank You for bringing Jesus back to life.
+And we thank You that You’re going to bring us back to life one day too.
+Help us to keep believing in You until that day happens.
 In Jesus’ name we pray, amen.

 Superbook: He is Risen! – an animated video from the updated Superbook series, includes time-traveling children who learn lessons from the story